W427697/Discord-/code/frameworks/nextjs/README.md

 #### Global Defaults

-Global defaults can be set in [preview.js](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering) and will be shallowly merged with the default router.
+Global defaults can be set in [preview.js](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering) and will be shallowly merged with the default navigation context.

 ```js
 // .storybook/preview.js